Undiagnosed Internal Bleeding Lawyers Serving Chicago & Beyond

 When you are experiencing health issues, it is critical to make sure you seek medical attention as soon as possible.
 When you go to the doctor, you must answer questions honestly.
 This is a duty you hold to yourself in order to receive the treatment you need.
 It is the duty of the medical professional, however, to carefully diagnose you as a patient.
 If this is a standard of care that is not achieved, it could result in injuries.

 One of the common issues encountered in malpractice cases is undiagnosed internal bleeding.
 Our Chicago medical malpractice attorneys know that symptoms of internal bleeding can vary.
 It is important for medical professionals to recognize the symptoms and the situations in which they occur.
 If the medical professional believes the patient is exaggerating the pain or do not test properly, this could lead to a situation of failure to diagnose.
-This is negligence and our team at Power Rogers & Smith, P.C. aims to help victims of malpractice recover compensation for injuries suffered.
+This is negligence and our team at Power Rogers & Smith, L.L.P. aims to help victims of malpractice recover compensation for injuries suffered.

 Ready to schedule your free consultation?
 Call (312) 313-0202 today.